 - The filling of prescriptions at the pharmacy.

 - A new medication you are taking requires prior authorization.

 - Be sure to check the prices of medicines prior to visiting the pharmacy.

 - Utilizing a pharmacy that mail-orders.

 - Sending a reimbursement request to your insurance company.

 - The scheduling of a particular medical appointment or procedure.

-- To book an emergency room of the hospital.
+- To book an emergency room at the hospital.